ankesh4283/E-Commerce-Sales-Customer-Insights-Dashboard/README.md

 **Insight:**
 Customers are satisfied but not highly delighted
-➡️ Opportunity to improve experience and service quality
+➡️ Opportunity to improve service quality

 ---

 ### 👑 High-Value Customers Drive Revenue

-* Small segment contributes a large share of revenue
+* Small segment contributes large revenue

 **Insight:**
-Business relies on **high-value customers**
-➡️ Retention of these customers is critical
+Retention of high-value customers is critical

 ---